Migracode-Barcelona/js3-jest/README.md

 Open the `10-exercise.test.js` file inside the `src/__tests__/` folder and solve the exercise by following the instructions.
 Then, you can check if your solution is correct by running `jest` from the terminal and passsing in the test suite name: `10-exercises`.

 Example: `jest -t "10-exercises"`

+### Make sure your code respects the [code style guide](https://syllabus.codeyourfuture.io/guides/code-style-guide) ✍️

+> If you are getting an error message when using `git push`, use `git push --force` instead!
+In general this is bad practice ⛔️ but GitHub Classroom requires it.